TimLariviere/Fabulous-new/docs/Fabulous.XamarinForms/dev-testing.md

 Views in Fabulous are testable as well, which makes it a clear advantage over more classic OOP frameworks (like C#/MVVM).
 The `view` function returns a `ViewElement` value (which is a dictionary of attribute-value pairs).
 So we can check against that dictionary if we find the property we want, with the value we want.

-Unfortunately when creating a control through `View.XXX`, we lose the control's type and access to its properties.
-Fabulous creates a `ViewElement` which encapsulates all those data.

 In order to test in a safe way, Fabulous provides type-safe helpers for every controls from `Xamarin.Forms.Core`.
 You can find them in the `Fabulous.XamarinForms` namespace.
 They are each named after the control they represent.